MyCaffe/MyCaffe/INSTALL.md

 Before debugging, you will need to copy the CUDA files into your output target directory.
 To do this, copy the '\Program Files\SignalPop\MyCaffe\cuda_11' folder to the target output directory of your application (e.g. ..\Temp\MyApp\bin\Debug).

-Next, from within your Debug settings for your application, set the debug Working Directory to this same target output directory (e.g. ..\Temp\MyApp\bin\Debug),
+Next, from within your Debug settings for your application, set the debug Working Directory to this same target output directory (e.g. ..\Temp\MyApp\bin\Debug).

 Happy deep learning!